Methotrexate is a type of chemotherapy. It's a treatment for a number of different types of cancer.

 Methotrexate is one of a group of chemotherapy drugs called anti metabolites.
 These stop cells making and repairing DNA.
 Cancer cells need to make and repair DNA so that they can grow and multiply.
 Methotrexate stops the cells working properly.

 Methotrexate also stops some normal cells working properly, causing side effects.
 You might have another drug called folinic acid after methotrexate.
-This depends on how much methotrexate you have.
 It helps normal cells recover and reduces side effects.

 How you have methotrexate

 How you have methotrexate depends on what type of cancer you have.
 You can have it as:

 - a tablet or a liquid you can drink (solution)

 - an injection into your muscle

 - an injection into your spinal fluid (intrathecal injection)